microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageresourceattributedestination.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A child of **accessPackageQuestion** that is a complex type of the destination of an access package attribute.
+accessPackageResourceAttributeDestination is a complex type of the destination of an access package attribute.
 The actual destination will be a subtype of this complex type.
-Inherits from [accessPackageQuestion](../resources/accesspackagequestion.md).

 Currently,the only supported subtype is [accessPackageUserDirectoryAttributeStore](../resources/accesspackageuserdirectoryattributestore.md).